-The word ‘Anxiety’ (Noun) refers to a feeling of worry, nervousness, or unease about something with an uncertain outcome.
+The word ‘Anxiety’ (noun) refers to a feeling of worry, nervousness, or unease—often when you’re unsure what might happen next.
 In this guide, you’ll discover the full meaning, definition, origin, examples, synonyms, antonyms, and common questions related to ‘Anxiety’.

 Anxiety Explained in Depth

-A complete and detailed guide to the word ‘Anxiety’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word ‘Anxiety’ including meaning, definition, examples, etymology, synonyms, and antonyms—plus FAQs that explain how anxiety is different from fear and how it’s commonly managed today.

 Meanings of Anxiety

 Anxiety describes a state of mental discomfort, tension, or fear, typically about something that may happen.
-It is often linked to stress or apprehension about future events or uncertain situations.
+It is often linked to stress or apprehension about future events or uncertain situations (see also uncertainty).
 In some cases, it may also refer to a psychological condition involving excessive or persistent worry.

 Definition

 Anxiety is defined as a feeling of nervousness or worry, usually about an imminent event or something with an uncertain result.
-Medically, it refers to a mental health disorder characterized by persistent excessive worry that may interfere with daily activities.
+Medically, it can refer to an anxiety disorder—such as Generalized Anxiety Disorder (GAD), panic disorder, or social anxiety disorder—where excessive worry interferes with daily activities.

 Etymology

 The word “anxiety” comes from the Latin anxietas, meaning “distress or uneasiness,” which derives from angere, meaning “to choke” or “to torment.”
-It entered English in the early 16th century, retaining its emotional and physical implications.
+It entered English in the early 16th century, and it has kept both the emotional and physical sense of being “tight” or uneasy.

 Example Sentences

-- She felt overwhelming anxiety before giving her speech.
+- She felt overwhelming anxiety before giving her speech, even though she prepared for weeks.

-- Test anxiety affected his ability to concentrate during exams.
+- Test anxiety affected his ability to concentrate during exams and made him forget answers he knew.

-- Moving to a new city brought both excitement and anxiety.
+- Moving to a new city brought both excitement and anxiety about starting fresh.

-- He sought therapy to manage his chronic anxiety.
+- He sought therapy to manage his chronic anxiety and learned strategies to calm his mind.

 Anxiety Synonyms